A density description of a bounded-confidence model of opinion dynamics on hypergraphs: Introduction

-In the past two decades, there have been many studies of BCMs, which have built on pioneering papers on the Deffuant--Weisbuch (DW) \cite{deffuant2000mixing,weisbuch2002meet} and Hegselmann--Krause (HK) \cite{hegselmann2002opinion} models.
+In the last two decades, there have been many studies of BCMs, which have built on pioneering research on the Deffuant--Weisbuch (DW) \cite{deffuant2000mixing,weisbuch2002meet} and Hegselmann--Krause (HK) \cite{hegselmann2002opinion} models.
 In both the DW and HK models, agents adjust their opinions at discrete time steps when their opinions are sufficiently close to their neighbors.
-In the DW model, one pair of nodes has opinion updates in each time step (i.e., it has asynchronous updates).
-By contrast, in the HK model, all nodes update their opinions simultaneously (i.e., it has synchronous updates).
-Other BCMs have incorporated heterogeneous confidence bounds or heterogeneous tendencies to compromise \cite{pluchino2006compromise,weisbuch2002meet}, randomness in opinion updates in the form of endogenous opinion evolution \cite{baccelli2017pairwise}, and special nodes (such as media nodes) whose update rules are different from those of other nodes \cite{brooks2020model}.
+The DW model has asynchronous opinion updates in which one pair of adjacent nodes interacts; these nodes update their opinions if they are sufficiently close to each other.
+By contrast, in the HK model, all potential opinion updates of the nodes occur simultaneously (i.e., opinion updates are synchronous).
+BCMs have been generalized in a variety of ways, such as by incorporating heterogeneous confidence bounds or heterogeneous compromise tendencies \cite{pluchino2006compromise,weisbuch2002meet}, randomness in opinion updates in the form of endogenous opinion evolution \cite{baccelli2017pairwise}, and special nodes (such as media nodes) whose update rules are different from those of other nodes \cite{brooks2020model}.